Report Fraud: Quick Guide

 • Report fraud to your local police department

 Your report matters.
-Even if you’re unsure whether it’s fraud, reporting can prevent someone else from becoming a victim.
+Even if you are unsure whether it is fraud, reporting can interrupt a pattern before someone else is harmed.